adonegan/milestone-2-time-dash/README.md

 ### Content

-Time data from Kaggle: https://www.kaggle.com/timemagazine/magazine-covers Text content edited and added to from content on Wikipedia: https://en.wikipedia.org/wiki/Time_Person_of_the_Year
+* Time data from Kaggle: https://www.kaggle.com/timemagazine/magazine-covers
+* Text content edited and added to from content on Wikipedia: https://en.wikipedia.org/wiki/Time_Person_of_the_Year

 ### Media

-Favicon take from Google Images.
+* Favicon take from Google Images.
-Responsiveness and device images image from http://ami.responsivedesign.is/
+* Responsiveness and device images image from http://ami.responsivedesign.is/
+* The Time video is hosted on YouTube: https://www.youtube.com/watch?v=t6GtguXWx34

 ### Acknowledgements